 We run all our surgeries by an appointment-only system.
-Appointments can be booked by:

 We try to make sure you see the doctor of your choice but if they are not available we may ask you to see another doctor.

 If you need to see a doctor urgently please ring and speak to a receptionist.
 If we have no appointments available, you will be placed on our Triage List and our Duty doctor or Nurse will call you back.
+Please note that we have limited daily triage availability and you may be advised to contact 111 if our triage list has reached safe capacity.

 If an appointment is needed after assessing your symptoms over the telephone, arrangements will be made to see you at an appropriate time, either the same day or the following day.
 Some urgent problems can be dealt with over the phone so if you are not sure whether you need to see a GP, please ask for a triage call from the Duty Doctor who will then assess appropriately.